-After the success of the 1st edition and 2nd edition, we are glad to present the 3rd International Symposium on Human Mental Workload: Models and Applications (H-WORKLOAD 2019) which will be held in Rome (November 14/15, 2019) at the Sapienza University of Rome, Italy.
+After the success of the 1st, 2nd, 3rd and 4th editions, we are glad to present the 5th International Symposium on Human Mental Workload: Models and Applications (H-WORKLOAD 2021) which will be held fully ONLINE in partnership with Technological University Dublin.

 |The symposium aims to become the premier event for discussion of emerging research on mental workload, its models and applications.
 It will bring together researchers and practitioners from different disciplines including human factors, computer science, psychology, education, and neuroscience and provide a mechanism for the exchange of ideas and technologies between a worldwide audience of academics and industrial scientists.|

 We solicit submissions, in the form of FULL and SHORT papers, on previously unpublished research work on human mental workload covering all disciplines and domains.
 Example areas include but are not limited to:

 - Formal and computational new models of mental workload

 - Analysis of dimensions and metrics of mental workload